jasoncolburne/arad/documentation/design/deployment.md

 ## Software

-This is the main deliverable.
+This is the main component.
 It is scalable and secure by [design](../design/).
 The software is intended to be licensed permissively and written in a clear and accessible way.
 It should serve as a template for anyone to learn concepts required to develop software at scale, and the compromises made in this design due to problem constraints will be identified clearly to provide direction to those with differing requirements on how to modify the design.